mendix/docs/content/en/docs/appstore/modules/database-connector-mx10.md

 * MySQL
 * PostgreSQL
 * Oracle
-* Snowflake – GA support from [Studio Pro 10.12](/releasenotes/studio-pro/10.12/).
+* Snowflake – GA support from [Studio Pro 10.12](/releasenotes/studio-pro/10.12/) (Beta versions are available from [Studio Pro 10.10](/releasenotes/studio-pro/10.10/)).
 For more information, see [Configure the External Database Connector for Snowflake](/appstore/modules/snowflake/external-database-connector/)

 If you are looking for another database type, follow the prompt to request support your database when you open the database connection wizard.